All Episodes

 So apparently it can be done.

-I'm glad you waited, sir.
+Brian in Troy, New York, I'm glad you waited, sir.

 Welcome to the EIB network.

-Thank you, Mr. Limbaugh.
+Thank you, Mr. Boss.

 Yes, sir.

-And I took I'm a veteran Democrat.
+I'm a veteran, Democrat.

-Nine out of ten Iraqi and Afghanistani that are going to run for House or Senate are running on the Democratic line.
+Some questions I have for you: nine out of ten Iraqi and Afghanistan vets that are going to run for House or Senate are running on the Democratic line.

 And even amongst Republicans, Lindsey Graham and John McCain, when it comes to matters of war, are almost Democrats.

-So how can you beat up on Democrats for that?
+So, how can you beat up on Democrats for that?

 Well, let me explain this.